Low Blood Pressure (Hypotension)

 If your blood pressure is lower than average but it does not lead you to experience any symptoms and does not appear to be caused by an unrelated health issue, your doctor may decide that no treatment is necessary.

-However, many people who are diagnosed with hypotension do require medical treatment of some sort.
+However, many people who are diagnosed with hypotension do require medical treatment.
 In most instances, the appropriate treatment will depend on the cause of hypotension, the severity of the condition and the symptoms the patient is experiencing.

 If hypotension occurs as a side effect of taking medication for an unrelated condition, your doctor may alter your dose or switch you to another type of medicine.
 However, you should consult a physician before changing any medication you’re taking.